FedDrive: Generalizing Federated Learning to Semantic Segmentation in Autonomous Driving

 \section{Conclusions}

 We presented FedDrive, a benchmark for Semantic Segmentation in Federated Learning suited for the autonomous driving task.
 We proposed a realistic set of real-world scenarios to investigate the impact of heterogeneous domain distributions across clients, taking into account the constraints posed by stylistic and semantic shifts.
-To test our proposed benchmark and highlight the open challenges, we assess methods from both the Federated Learning and Domain Generalization literature.
-We show how the combination of SiloBN and DG methods, such as LAB and CFSI, yields only a slight improvement when dealing with the semantic shifts in Cityscapes.
-In comparison, when the gap in IDDA concerned both semantics and style, SiloBN had a positive impact, confirming its effectiveness only when the domain shift is related to appearance.
+We assess methods from both the Federated Learning and Domain Generalization literature to test our proposed benchmark and highlight the open challenges.
+We show how SiloBN methods contribute to performance improvement while DG methods such as LAB and CFSI do not contribute to or even worsen the final performance when dealing with the semantic shifts in Cityscapes.
+In comparison, when the gap in IDDA concerned semantics and style, SiloBN had an even more positive impact, confirming its effectiveness only when the domain shift is related to appearance.
 Finally, we show that SiloBN and LAB together increases performance in all IDDA scenarios, alleviating the issues in the face of diverse types of domain shifts.
 We believe that FedDrive will foster research towards privacy-preserving autonomous driving.